Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

-where the vacuum states are labeled by the parameter $\beta$.
-These ground states do not respect the symmetry of the Lagrangian, and this fact that indicates that a symmetry is spontaneously broken in the vacuum.
-We expand a field around a ground state $v$ by reparameterizing it as follows
+where the vacuum states $ \langle \varphi \rangle$ are labelled by $\beta$.
+These ground states do not respect the symmetry of the Lagrangian, indicating that the symmetry is spontaneously broken.
+We expand the field around a ground state $v$ by reparameterizing it as follows

-Here the new variables $\sigma(r)$ and $\theta(r)$ are considered as physical fields because they are excitations above the vacuum.
-Then we reconstruct the Lagrangian in terms of $\sigma(r)$ and $\theta(r)$.
-Plugging this into (\ref{eq:action1}) and (\ref{eq:action2}), the new Lagrangian is written as
+Here, $\sigma(r)$ and $\theta(r)$ are physical fields because they describe excitations above the vacuum.
+In terms of new variables, the Lagrangian becomes

 where